nanogiants/android-livetemplates/README.md

 -

 Contact us at <a href="mailto:develoment@appcom-interactive.de">develoment@appcom-interactive.de</a> for requests, errors or any other form of feedback.
+Preferrably open an issue for this repository.

 License
 -------